-As for getting around Lyon with public transport you have your choice of trams, buses, the metro and in a few cases, the funicular.
-The simplest to use are the metro and tram, which should cover most of the places you’ll want to visit.
-Tickets work across the network, with the most basic fare being a single ticket that lasts an hour and costs 1.8€ from machines or 2€ from bus drivers.
+Once you’re in the city, you have your choice of trams, buses, and the metro.
+The simplest to use are the metro and tram, which should cover most of the places you’ll visit.
+Tickets work across the network, with the most basic fare being a single ticket that lasts an hour and costs €1.80 (about $1.97) from machines or €2 from bus drivers.

 Where to Stay in Lyon

 With the sprawling city broken up by rivers and hills, working out where to stay in Lyon can be daunting.
 The main attractions aren’t all in a single corner of the city, so wherever you stay, you’ll probably have to move around considerably to see everything.
 Thankfully, Lyon’s public transport helps close those distances and reduce the walking.

 If it’s your first time in the city, you’ll want to stay in as central a location as possible for access to attractions and transit.
 That means the best places to stay in Lyon for you are in the central parts of the Presqu’île between Perrache and La Croix Rousse, Vieux Lyon, and neighboring Fourvière.
 The areas around St. Michel-Mairie and Voltaire-St. Amour could also work, given their public transit connections.